The 11 most efficient solar panels

 How efficient your solar panels are will impact how much electricity they produce for your household, and how much you can save on your energy bills.
 You can also fit more panels on your roof if you get a relatively efficient set of panels.

 However, it’s not the only important factor when you’re considering which panels to get.
-You should also look at price, peak power rating, and durability.
+You should also look at the price, peak power rating, and durability.

 We have more information on these attributes and how you should take them into account lower down, or you can go straight there.